Notable Venues:

 • Tik Tok: @oliviavangoormusic

 Olivia moved to Southeast Michigan in the winter of 2017 with her family, and fell in love with the Detroit music scene.
 She has performed at historic Detroit clubs such as Cliff Bell’s and Aretha’s Jazz Cafe at Music Hall, along with the Blue Llama Jazz Club in Ann Arbor.
-Rich with history and phenomenal world-class musicians, she has found a home where she continues to progress her craft with musician and educator Scott Gwinnell and other mentors like world-renowned bassist Paul Keller.
+Rich with history and phenomenal world-class musicians, she has found a home where she continues to progress her craft.

-Born in Grand Rapids, MI but raised in Hudson, OH, Olivia learned how to play piano, sing in choirs, and eventually how to perform as a soloist.
+Raised in Hudson, OH, Olivia learned how to play piano, sing in choirs, and eventually how to perform as a soloist.
 The love for music grew as she explored different avenues: choir, rock bands, and musical theatre.
 However, one outlet stood out against them all: jazz.
 In 2019, Olivia graduated from Denison University in Granville, OH with a bachelor’s degree in music & economics.
 She used that time to explore voice as her main instrument, learning from Dr. Stephanie Henkle and Dr. Carolyn Redman.
 She sang in the jazz ensembles under the instruction of saxophonist Pete Mills, and interned at Jazz Arts Group Columbus.
-While in college, her family moved to a town outside of metro-Detroit where Olivia found a musical home.

 Photo by Chuck Andersen.